 Devon was also pleased to provide written resources and support to the City Museum of New York and the London Institute for Jewish Studies in the areas of religion and public life, gender violence and trauma-informed health care, respectively.
 She was also grateful to be a thought partner with staff from the Harold S. Grinspoon Foundation in widening their children’s book collection to include literature for LGBT children, parents and allies.

-In Fall 2018, Devon was selected as a Rabbinic Fellow in Leadership for Public Life by JOIN for Justice, the Jewish Organizing & Training Institute and also serves as a Scholar-in-Residence for the Canadian Jewish Political Affairs Committee.
+In Fall 2018, Devon was selected as a Rabbinic Fellow in Leadership for Public Life by JOIN for Justice, the Jewish Organizing & Training Institute.
+She is currently serving as a Scholar-in-Residence for the Canadian Jewish Political Affairs Committee.